 The Reality of War

 Those of us who have never experienced living in a war zone can benefit from the experience of persons who have actually seen the destruction and killing, seen the abject retreat into evil from the good and positive, and who perhaps may even have participated.
-As part of a goal to provide security and order, witnesses’ stories about the evils of war should become vividly and often told tales that make our children shudder around a campfire.
+As part of a goal to provide security and order, witnesses’ stories about the evils of war should become vividly and often told tales that make young teens around a campfire draw back in disgust.
 Make them wonder in amazement that we ever engaged in such insanity.
 Make them determined that their generation will never regress to such barbarity.

 A Navy Seal once described his life in the service, smiling as he recalled all the plusses—the bonding, the excitement, the sense of competence and accomplishment, even the fact that it made him a “babe magnet.”
 But he ended by saying, with a deep frown, “The price is too high.”